JuliaLang/julia/CONTRIBUTING.md

 * Build the software and libraries (the first time takes a while, but it's fast after that).
 Detailed build instructions are in the [README](https://github.com/JuliaLang/julia/tree/master/README.md).
 Julia depends on several external packages; most are automatically downloaded and installed, but are less frequently updated than Julia itself.

 * Keep Julia current.
 Julia is a fast-moving target, and many details of the language are still settling out.
-Keeping your repository up to date and rebasing your work in progress frequently.
+Keeping your repository up to date and rebasing your work in progress frequently is vital.

 * Relax and have fun.